daniyalmaster693/MenuScores/README.md

 - **Track your favorite teams** - Select your favorite teams and live games will automatically pin to your menu bar or notch once live.
 - **Smart Notifications** - Get notified when a pinned game starts or finishes.
 - **League Control** - Track over 48 different leagues across 12 different sports.
-- **Lightweight & Native** - Built with Swift and SwiftUI for a native feel and seamless macOS integration.
+- **Lightweight & Native** - Built with Swift and SwiftUI for a native performance and seamless macOS integration.

 ## Installation